OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/fan_out.rst

 When solving for derivatives of :code:`z1`, the :code:`z2` components won't have any work to do and will idle.
 Similarly the :code:`z1` components won't have any work to do when solving for derivatives of :code:`z2`.
 That means that in each linear solve half of the computational resources of the model will be idle.
+This is represented visually by the light red sections of the vector, representing known zero entries in the vector.
 In general if you had had n different :code:`z` variables, then only :math:`1/n` of the total compute resource would be active for any one linear solve.

-So despite having good parallel scaling for the nonlinear analysis, in reverse mode the parallel scaling is essentially non-existent.
+So despite having good parallel scaling for the nonlinear analysis (moving forward through the model), in reverse mode the parallel scaling is essentially non-existent.

 .. note::